 Systems thinking is a holistic approach to analysis that focuses on the way that a system's constituent parts interrelate and how systems work over time and within the context of larger systems.

-Thinking in systems is a relatively new discipline focused on interdisciplinary study of systems.
-A system is a cohesive conglomeration of interrelated and interdependent parts that is either natural or man-made.
+Thinking in Systems focuses on interdisciplinary study of systems wherein a system is a cohesive conglomeration of interrelated or inter-dependent parts that are either natural or manmade.